2025 Annual Report

 213 teams

-In 2025, four teams in our Leadership Academy advanced impact in communities across Arizona and California, while 11 teams from the LFC initiative strengthened their ability to work across sectors to eliminate lead in local communities.
+This year, four teams in our Leadership Academy advanced impact in communities across Arizona and California, while 11 teams from the LFC initiative strengthened their ability to work across sectors to eliminate lead in local communities.

 49 states & territories